 Before trying to forge a team identity, we need to understand what the word ‘identity’ actually means.
-‘Identity’ has become somewhat of a buzzword in modern sport, so, if we’re to derive meaning from discussions about team culture and identity, we must first define those concepts and understand why they’re important.
+‘Identity’ has become somewhat of a buzzword in modern sport, so, if we’re to derive meaning from discussions about a team’s identity, values, and culture, we must first define those ideas and understand why they’re important.

 Accordingly, understanding character and character strengths is key to understanding identity.

 The concepts of team identity and character are intrinsically linked; our identity is the sum of our beliefs and behaviours, and our behaviours are driven by our character (which, according to Pim, is the product of our various characteristics – namely, our character strengths).